NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shrinking Potion.md

 * * *

-This fungus-flavored potion conveys the effects of the [[Spells/Shrink|Shrink]] spell to make you and all your gear smaller.
+This fungus-flavored potion conveys the effects of the [[Shrink|Shrink]] spell to make you and all your gear smaller.
 After the onset, you remain small for 10 minutes.

 **Onset** 1 minute